Jeff Sessions, Trump's pick for attorney general, Testifies at confirmation hearing

 Sessions is the first of Trump's Cabinet picks to go before the Senate.
 And despite his decades-long tenure there, he is expected to face stiff opposition from Democrats concerned about his civil rights records and commitment to protecting minority voting rights.

-Session nomination to a seat on the U.S. District Court for the Southern District of Alabama was killed in 1986 after former Justice Department colleagues testified that he made racially offensive statements.
+Sessions' nomination to a seat on the U.S. District Court for the Southern District of Alabama was killed in 1986 after former Justice Department colleagues testified that he'd made racially offensive statements.

 New Jersey Sen. Cory Booker will make history by becoming the first sitting senator to testify against a fellow senator nominated for a Cabinet position.
 "We've seen Jeff Sessions — that's Senator Jeff Sessions — consistently voting against or speaking out against key ideals of the Voting Rights Act, taking measures to try to block criminal justice reform," Booker said on MSNBC on Monday.